 Do Shepradors shed?

-Is the German Shepherd Labrador cross breed easy to train?
+Training a German Shepherd Labrador cross

 Training always requires commitment and consistency, but the Sheprador is a highly intelligent dog that responds quickly to the correct methods.
-In fact, this crossbreed is often eager to learn and enjoy impressing their owners.
+In fact, this crossbreed is often eager to learn and enjoys impressing their owners.
 You could teach this crossbreed to do practically anything!
 However, it is very important to start basic training at a very early age - these dogs grow up to be big and can be mouthy into adulthood if they are allowed to do so as puppies.

 Is the German Shepherd cross Labrador a good family dog?